aceisScope/GCP_DE_Notes/README.md

 ### Pricing

+- BigQuery charges for storage, queries, and streaming inserts
 - On-demand pricing.
 With this pricing model, you are charged for the number of bytes processed by each query.
 The first 1 TB of query data processed per month is free
 - Flat-rate pricing.
 With this pricing model, you purchase slots, which are virtual CPUs.
 When you buy slots, you are buying dedicated processing capacity that you can use to run queries